Schools that are mostly Black, Latino favor starting online | Federal News Network

 In Norristown, the district has given a device to every student, and teachers are providing about three hours a day of live video instruction, unlike in the spring, when they prerecorded their lessons.

+But much remains out of teachers’ control.
+Last week, Norristown music teacher Jemma Malkasian stood in front of her laptop and waved her arms, exhorting her orchestra students to act out “presto,” the musical notation meaning “very quickly.”

+“I don’t see anyone moving,” she said.
+Her connection was glitchy, and the students kept freezing on screen.

 In Memphis, where 95,000 students in traditional public schools will be learning online until further notice, the school district is spending tens of millions of dollars on laptops and tablets.
-Officials in the district, where the vast majority of students are Black or Hispanic, have distributed more than 85,000 devices and will be offering several hours a day of live video classes.
+Officials in the district, where the vast majority of students are Black or Hispanic, have distributed more than 85,000 devices and will be offering several hours a day of live video classes — unlike in the spring, when schools relied heavily on paper packets and televised lessons.

-Memphis parents like Iesha Wooten are still bearing a heavy burden.
+Memphis parents like Iesha Wooten are trying to make it work, but it’s a heavy burden.
 Wooten, who is Black, is overseeing virtual schooling for her three sons, a niece and two nephews.

+She’s turned a bedroom in her home into a classroom, complete with an alphabet chart, and set up a workstation for each child.
+Their first day of virtual school consisted of hours of questions — Is my teacher going to call me?
+Where’s the link to my next class? — and troubleshooting issues like dead laptop batteries.

 It comes down to this, she said: “I wouldn’t want them at risk.”

 For Chalkbeat, Belsha in Chicago, Matt Barnum in New Hampshire, LaMarr LeMee in Washington, Laura Faith Kebede in Memphis, and Stephanie Wang in Indianapolis contributed.
-For The Associated Press, Rubinkam in Norristown, Pennsylvania, Jim Vertuno and Acacia Coronado in Austin, Texas, Adrian Sainz in Memphis and Fenn and Derek Karikari in New York contributed.
+For The Associated Press, Rubinkam in Norristown, Pennsylvania, Jim Vertuno and Acacia Coronado in Austin, Texas, and Fenn and Derek Karikari in New York contributed.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.